ga4gh/vrs/docs/source/appendices/development_process.rst

 Once a PR is ready for review, the Project Maintainers will move the corresponding issue to the `QA/Feedback`_ project column.
-Pull requests ready for public review MAY be merged into the `main` (stable release) branch by through review and approval by at least one (non-authoring) Project Maintainer.
+Pull requests ready for public review MAY be merged into the `main` (stable release) branch through review and approval by at least one (non-authoring) Project Maintainer.
 Merged commits MAY be tagged as alpha releases when needed.
 After merging, corresponding issues are moved to the `Done`_ project column and are closed.